Effective August 31, 2023

 How can you review, update, or delete the data we collect from you?

-How can you contact us about this notice?
+How can you contact us?

 If you have questions or comments about this notice, you may email us at email@example.com, or by post to: